From her father’s beige-stuccoed mobile home, Genesis Hollman has watched two families move into the trailer next door on a rent-to-own contract.

 When Pamela Schmidt put down money on a 1957 Flamingo model in the midtown Covered Wagon Mobile Home Park, the blue-and-white trailer was showing its age.
 In late 2012, a busted sewer line sent raw sewage seeping up from the ground.
 Since she had already signed a rent-to-own contract, park managers said it was her responsibility to repair it, which she couldn’t afford.
 To use her toilet, she disconnected it from the broken pipe and let the waste fall onto the ground.

 But to Schmidt, 48, the trailer had the makings of a home.
-After she put down $1,500 in a rent-to-own arrangement, park managers repeatedly delayed handing over the title, she says.
-Schmidt later realized that the photocopy of the title she's been given had the name of a deceased woman on it.
+After she put down $1,500 in a rent-to-own arrangement, property manager Jeff Wehage repeatedly delayed handing over the title, she says.
+(Wehage no longer works for the property management company, office employees say.)
+Schmidt later realized that the photocopy of the title he’d given her had the name of a deceased woman on it.

 Schmidt was evicted from her space in February 2013 for lack of rent payment.
 Moving her trailer to a new park was not an option, because in the decades since it was installed, a building was erected just a few feet in front of the trailer hitch.